tomcam/vuepress.github.io/default1.md

 <!-- tip TIP FOR DEFAULT THEME USERS -->
 ::: tip
-If you're using the Vuepress default theme to create your home page (and you are in this example), you should start with a level 2 header (`##`, as shown above).
+If you're using the VuePress default theme to create your home page (and you are in this example), you should start with a level 2 header (`##`, as shown above).
 That's because the level 1 header is provided by the `heroText` YAML markup, to be explained later.